savoirfairelinux/django-background-tasks/README.rst

 .. _Ruby's DelayedJob: https://github.com/tobi/delayed_job
 .. _lilspikey: https://github.com/lilspikey/

-To avoid conflicts on PyPI we renamed it to django-background-tasks (plural).
-For an easy upgrade from django-background-task to django-background-tasks, the internal module structure were left untouched.
+To avoid conflicts on PyPI we renamed it to [django4-background-tasks](https://pypi.org/project/django4-background-tasks/).
+For an easy upgrade from django-background-tasks to django4-background-tasks, the internal module structure were left untouched.

 In Django Background Task, all tasks are implemented as functions (or any other callable).